microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 # Best practices for using Microsoft Teams activity feed notifications

-This article covers best practices to use Microsoft Teams activity feed notifications in Microsoft Graph.
+This article covers best practices for using Microsoft Teams activity feed notifications in Microsoft Graph.

 Use the following recommendations to: